knockmark10/KotlinCommons/README.md

 ### **Description**

 This feature allows you to detect user's location with a very easy setup.
+You can also set it up to automatically check if permission is in manifest, if permission was granted and to request it if rejected.

 |PUBLIC CONSTRUCTOR|DESCRIPTION|
 |:--:|:--:|